Isaiah 12 and Wells of Salvation

 Thanking God for His Deliverance

 Every story of God’s deliverance is precious to me.
 I love to ask other believers how they came to know the Lord, and what God has done in their lives.
 The stories I have heard are so amazing!
 I also continue to remind myself of what God has done in my life.
-I have found that when I can’t stop talking about God’s deliverance, the same kinds of things happen again!
+I have found that when I can’t stop talking about God’s deliverance, the same things happen again!
 Here is just one true story that illustrates the principle of Isaiah chapter 12.
-It is also a good illustration of what walking in faith looks like.
+It’s also a good illustration of what walking in faith looks like.

 Laying Hands On The Blind Lady

 My brother and I met a blind lady and her friend after the evening meeting of a Christian conference and we all started to talk.
 When we realized that she was blind, we asked if we could lay our hands on her eyes.
 She welcomed healing ministry.

 We first interviewed her about the condition.
 She was legally blind and could not see color.
 She could see light and darkness, but not much more.
 Then we laid our hands on her and began to command her eyes to see.